PacktPublishing/Hands-on-Unsupervised-Learning-with-Python/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-The audience includes analysts and data scientists that want to understand key applications of Unsupervised Learning from both a conceptual and practical point of view.
 Prior Python programming experience is a requirement, and experience with data analysis and machine learning analysis will be helpful.
 ### Technical Requirements
 This course has the following software requirements:<br/>
 Minimum Hardware Requirements